 The width of the stairs varies and there are some narrow sections.
 The same stairs are used for going down, so please be careful when passing other visitors

-If you go up to the 12th floor the Gyoran Observatory , where you can get a panoramic view of Kamaishi Bay from atop the fish held by Gyoran Kannon in both hands.
-However, the observation space isn't very large, and due to the iron fence barricade, I, who have a fear of heights, could barely take a single photo.
-However, I think anyone who loves heights and spectacular views will be very satisfied.
+Climbing up to the 12th floorthe "Fish Basket Observation Deck," where you can enjoy a panoramic view of Kamaishi Bay from atop the fish held in the hands of the Fish Basket Kannon statue.
+However, the observation space is not very large, and due to the iron railing barricade, I, being afraid of heights, could barely manage to take one photo.
+Those who love heights and spectacular views will surely be very satisfied.

 This is your final destination, and all that's left to do is go down the stairs you came up